fofanagithub/m-m-_hedera_hackathon/README.md

-Model artifacts are not committed to git; populate `simulator/rl/artifacts` before starting the server (see `simulator/rl/artifacts/README.md`).
+Model artifacts are committed to git; but you can also populate `simulator/rl/artifacts` before starting the server (see `simulator/rl/artifacts/README.md`).